Elizzy01/aws-bootcamp-cruddur-2023/journal/week0.md

    ![EventBridge set-up](assets/Week0-%20Eventbridge%20(2).png)

   - ### Opened Support ticket for my EC2 instance
   I opened a suppoprt ticket because I was almost using up the free tier service for this month.
 I have used 742hrs of my 750hrs for this month.
-Check the steps [here.](https://docs.aws.amazon.com/awssupport/latest/user/create-service-quota-increase.html)
+Check the steps [here.](https://docs.aws.amazon.com/awssupport/latest/user/create-service-quota-increase.html) My request is still pending approval.
   ![Support ticket](assets/Week%200%20-%20Support%20ticket%20case.png)